Key Takeaways

 How Many Bitcoins Are There in Total?

-Note that it is estimated that ~20% of bitcoins in circulation are lost, due to a number of reasons: users forgetting the keys to their wallet or owners passing away without sharing their keys, for example.
+Note that it is estimated that ~20% of bitcoins in circulation are lost, due to a number of reasons: users forgetting the keys to their Bitcoin hardware wallet or owners passing away without sharing their keys, for example.

 What Are the Risks of Trading Bitcoin?